MGR Chennai Central–Mysuru Vande Bharat Express

 The 20607/20608 MGR Chennai Central - Mysuru Vande Bharat Express is India's 5th Vande Bharat Express train, connecting the states of Tamil Nadu and Karnataka.

 Overview

 This train is operated by Indian Railways, connecting MGR Chennai Central, Katpadi Jn, KSR Bengaluru City Jn and Mysuru Jn.
 It is currently operated with train numbers 20607/20608 on 6 days a week basis.

 Rakes

-It is the third 2nd Generation train of Vande Bharat Expresses and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani[3] at Perambur, Chennai under the Make in India initiative.
+It is the third 2nd Generation Vande Bharat Express train and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani at Perambur, Chennai under the Make in India initiative.

-Coach Composition

-The 20607/20608 MGR Chennai Central - Mysuru Vande Bharat Express currently has 14 AC Chair Car and 2 Executive Chair Cars coaches.

-The coaches in Aqua color indicate AC Chair Cars and the coaches in Pink color indicate AC Executive Chair Cars.